 @pars lwplsr

 The five main parameters to consider are: nlvdis, metric, h, k and nlv.
-They are are detailed below.
+They are are detailed below in the below sections 2.2 and 2.3.

 A first step is to choose if the dissimilarities between observations are computed after a dimension reduction of X or not.
 This is managed by parameter nlvdis

-• If nlvdis > 0, a preliminary global PLS with nlvdis LVs is done on the entire dataset {X, Y} and the dissimilarities are computed on the resulting score matrix T (n x nlvdis)
+If nlvdis > 0, a preliminary global PLS with nlvdis LVs is done on the entire dataset {X, Y} and the dissimilarities are computed on the resulting score matrix T (n x nlvdis).
+Note: This option only concerns the dissimilarities computation.
+The regression steps (LWPLSR) are always computed on the original X data.

 Then, the type of dissimilarities has to be chosen, with parameter metric.
 The available metrics are those proposed in function getknn:

-Mahalanobis distance computed on on 15-25 global nlvdis scores is often a good choice, but this is very dataset-dependent and other choices can also be as or more performant.
+To compute Mahalanobis distances on on 15-25 global nlvdis scores is often a good choice.
+But the best choice of metric is often dataset-dependent and no general rule can be recommanded.

 Note: If X has collinear columns (which is the case for NIRS data), the use of Mahalanobis distance requires a preliminary dimension reduction since the inverse of the covariance matrix cov(X) can not be computed with stability.

-The next paramater to set is parameter h.
-Weight function f has a negative exponential shape whose h defines its sharpness: lower is h, sharper is function f and therefore more the closest neighbors of xnew have importance in the LWPLSR fit.
-The case h = Inf is the unweighted situation (all the components of w are equal) corresponding to a kNN-PLSR.
+The next paramater to set is parameter h, which determines the shape of the weight function f for LWPLSR models.
+Function f has a negative exponential shape whose h defines its sharpness: lower is h, sharper is function f and therefore more the closest neighbors of xnew have importance in the LWPLSR fit.
+The case h = Inf is the unweighted situation (all the components of w are equal), which corresponds to a more usual kNN-PLSR.

 The two final parameters to set are

-• k: the number of observations defining the neighborhood for each observation to predict
+k: the number of observations defining the neighborhood for each observation xnew to predict.

-• nlv: the number of LVs considered in the local LWPLSR model
+nlv: the number of LVs considered in the LWPLSR model fitted on the neighborhood.

-Note that if k is larger than the training size, kNN-LWPLSR reduces to LWLSR.
+In this version of the algorithm, k and nlv are the same for all the observations to predict.
+Note that if k is larger than the number of training observations, kNN-LWPLSR reduces to LWLSR.

 Dataset challenge2008 was built for the prediction-challenge organized in 2018 at congress Chemometrics2018 in Paris.
-It consists in NIR spectra collected on various vegetal and milk materials.
-The response Y to predict is univariate and corresponds to the protein concentration.
+It consists of 4,075 NIR spectra collected on various materials typically analysed in agronomic laboratories.
+These materials are animal feed, rapeseed, corn gluten, grass silage, wheat, full-fat soya, milk powder and whey, maize, sunflower seed (grounded), and soya meal.
+The univariate response y to predict was the protein concentration.

 The dataset contains